EyebiokinOluwaseun/Telecom-churn-Prediction/README.md

 ## 5.2 Addressing Imbalance
 The dataset was heavily imbalanced (~71% Retained vs. ~29% Churned).

-Technique Used: SMOTE (Synthetic Minority Over-sampling Technique) and Upsampling.
+Technique Used: SMOTE (Synthetic Minority Over-sampling Technique).

 Result: Balanced the training data to ensure the model learned to recognize churners effectively, improving Recall from <10% to >50%.